instacart/formula/docs/events.md

 )
 ```

-### Formula retains callbacks
+### Formula retains listeners
-Callbacks retain equality across re-evaluation (such as state changes).
+Listeners retain equality across re-evaluation (such as state changes).
 The first time formula
-requests a callback, we create it and persist it in the map.
+requests a listener, we create it and persist it in the map.
 Subsequent calls will re-use this
 instance.
 The instance is disabled and removed when your formula is removed or if you don't
-request this callback within Formula.evaluate block.
+request this listener within Formula.evaluate block.

-By default, we generate a key for each callback based on the position in code where it is called.
+By default, we generate a key for each listener based on the listener type.
+Usually, this
+is an anonymous class which is associated with the position in code where it is called.
+There are
-There are a couple of cases when this is not sufficient and you need to explicitly provide a unique `key`.
+a couple of cases when this is not sufficient and you need to explicitly provide a unique `key`.

-#### Case 1: Declaring callbacks within a loop
+#### Case 1: Declaring listeners within a loop
-For example, if you are mapping list of items and creating a callback within the `map` function.
+For example, if you are mapping list of items and creating a listener within the `map` function.
 ```kotlin
 // This will not work unless your list of items never changes (removal of item or position change).
 ItemListRenderModel(